-Division of Policy, Compliance and Governance Whitlock Building 361, CPO 66 Phone: (859) 622-2933 www.disabilities.eku.edu
+Dr. Lori Davis, Director Whitlock Building 361, CPO 66 Phone: (859) 622-2933 www.accessibility.eku.edu

-The Center for Student Accessibility assists students, faculty and staff with disabilities by coordinating campus and program accessibility as well as providing support in the attainment of educational and work goals.
-The Center for Student Accessibility Office Staff, the Student Accessibility test proctoring service and the Project SUCCESS Program are located in the Whitlock Building, room 361.
-Appointments are made by calling (859) 622-2933 or coming to Whitlock 361.
+The Center for Student Accessibility (CSA) assists students by coordinating campus and program accessibility as well as providing support in the attainment of educational goals.
+CSA is located in the Whitlock Building, Room 361.
+Appointments are made by calling (859) 622-2933 or by email at accessibility@eku. edu.